MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 3. In **Startup.cs**, delete the **Configure** method with its content.

-4. Add a method for the **Startup** class using the following information:
+4. In **Startup.cs**, add a method using the following information:
     - Scope: **public**
     - Return Type: **void**
     - Name: **Configure**